enetum/byu-stats-201/Exam 1/Exam1-Review.md

-# Stats 201 - Exam 1 Review
+# Stats 201 - Practice Midterm Exam 1

 1. Suppose that a researcher is interested in a product manufacturing process.
 The process is not perfect, and it is expected that there will be defects.
 She conducts a study and finds that in 100 items, there are 10 items to be defectives.
 Which one of the following describes the sample in this case?